awsdocs/amazon-ses-developer-guide/doc-source/event-publishing-add-event-destination-firehose.md

-# Set Up a Kinesis Firehose Event Destination for Amazon SES Event Publishing<a name="event-publishing-add-event-destination-firehose"></a>
+# Set Up a Kinesis Data Firehose Event Destination for Amazon SES Event Publishing<a name="event-publishing-add-event-destination-firehose"></a>

-An Amazon Kinesis Firehose event destination represents an entity that publishes specific Amazon SES email sending events to Kinesis Firehose\.
-Because a Kinesis Firehose event destination exists within a configuration set only, you must first [create a configuration set](event-publishing-create-configuration-set.md) and then add the event destination to the configuration set\.
+An Amazon Kinesis Data Firehose event destination represents an entity that publishes specific Amazon SES email sending events to Kinesis Data Firehose\.
+Because a Kinesis Data Firehose event destination exists within a configuration set only, you must first [create a configuration set](event-publishing-create-configuration-set.md) and then add the event destination to the configuration set\.

-You can use the Amazon SES console or the `UpdateConfigurationSetEventDestination` API to add a Kinesis Firehose event destination\.
+You can use the Amazon SES console or the `UpdateConfigurationSetEventDestination` API to add a Kinesis Data Firehose event destination\.

-**To add a Kinesis Firehose event destination to a configuration set \(console\)**
+**To add a Kinesis Data Firehose event destination to a configuration set \(console\)**

 1. Sign in to the AWS Management Console and open the Amazon SES console at [https://console\.aws\.amazon\.com/ses/](https://console.aws.amazon.com/ses/)\.